Shaaali/identity-apps/docs/references/idp-settings/oidc-settings-for-idp.md

-# OIDC configurations for IdPs
+# OIDC settings for IdPs
 Asgardeo supports sending additional information to your OIDC external IdP in the form of query params in the login request.
 - Fixed query params
 - Dynamic query params